Middle Brighton Pier Repair

 Scope of works determined - August 2020

-Works commence – timing to be determined
+Works commence – January 2021

-Department of Transport, Part of the Victorian Government’s $2.7 billion Building Works package
+Project partnerDepartment of Transport; Part of the Victorian Government’s $2.7 billion Building Works package.

 Frequently asked questions

 Currently there are no alternative land-based access options to the marina or breakwater.
-Parks Victoria will continue to work with stakeholders to understand implications of this closure and possible alternative access options.
+Parks Victoria will continue to work with stakeholders to manage the implications of this closure and any possible alternative access options.

 Stay up to date

 For regular project updates, please subscribe to the Middle Brighton Pier mailing list.